t-neu/Java_Spring_Boot_Ajax/README.md

 ### Advanced <br />

 #### Edit the JDBCTemplate.java <br />
-Go into AWS, signup for ses and verify your email address.
+Go into AWS, signup for SES and verify your email address.

 AmazonSimpleEmailServiceClient client = new AmazonSimpleEmailServiceClient( <br />
 				new BasicAWSCredentials("", "")); <br />